OCA/odoo-module-migrator/README.rst

 will not work *for sure*. (not installable, or generating error during the execution)

-For example, if you have a 8.0 module that depends on 'account_chart', that disappeared in more recent version, the following log will be displayed
+For example, if you have a 8.0 module that depends on 'account_anglo_saxon', that disappeared in more recent version, the following log will be displayed

 .. code-block:: shell
     12:38:54 ERROR Depends on removed module 'account_anglo_saxon'